Exceptional point in a coupled Swanson system

 \section{Summary}

-The study of nonhermitian quantum systems has attracted a good deal of attention in recent times.
-The current analysis done here dealt with a nonhermitian model consisting of a coupled system of bosonic oscillators in which their mutual interactions were taken into account.
-We sketched the behaviour of the parametric interplay when these oscillators were assumed to be of the same frequency both being guided by the Swanson Hamiltonian.
-Since a detailed treatment of the parameter interplay keeping all the elements present in the Hamiltonian will be out of bounds for practical reasons, we concentrated on specific constraints among the coupling parameters.
-We were able to show that an EP as a nonhermitian degeneracy exists while the eigenstates undergo bifurcation.
+The study of nonhermitian quantum systems has attracted a good deal of attention over the past few years.
+The presence analysis deals with a nonhermitian Swanson-like model describing a coupled system of bosonic oscillators in which their mutual interactions are taken into account in a minimal way.
+We sketched the behaviour of the parametric interplay when these oscillators are assumed to be of the same frequency.
+Since a detailed treatment of the parameter interplay keeping all the elements present in the Hamiltonian will be out of bounds for practical reasons, we concentrated on specific constraints among the coupling.
+We are able to show that an EP as a nonhermitian degeneracy exists while the eigenstates undergo bifurcation.
 Indeed for the two sets of parametric conditions the existence of a bifurcation point is implied in the vicinity of the EP where the corresponding eigenvalues coalesce.
-The transition points were pictorially depicted.
+The transition points have been pictorially depicted.